brunopantaleao/costof_gold_mining_and_violence/README.md

 ### Main Analysis File

 - **`Data_analysis_paper_only_v4.do`** — Paper-only Stata replication script (Stata 14.1+)
-  - Generates all tables and figures except those produced outside Stata (listed below)
+  - Generates all tables and figures except the maps
   - Contains 7 main sections covering descriptive, reduced-form, and IV analyses

 ### What This File Does NOT Contain

 - Sections 1–4 of the full replication pipeline (auxiliary dataset construction, panel assembly, Bartik baseline calculation)
   - *Starts from:* `panel_replication.dta` (pre-constructed)
-- Figures 4–6 (thematic maps: total affected families, environmental hazards, baseline mining)
+- Thematic maps: total affected families, environmental hazards, baseline mining)
-- Figure A1 (sample-construction flowchart)
+- Sample-construction flowchart)
-- Table A3 (municipality composition table)
 - Tables 7 and A5 (hand-typed summaries)

 ## Software Requirements